nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The rest of the app consists of 4 main components other than `Main`.
 They are :

- 1. `Logic` : Decides what to output with the inputs and executes commands
+ 1. Controls the UI of the app.
+This is the component that the user interacts with and is responsible for how the application looks to the user.
- 2. `Model` : Holds the data during runtime
+ 2. Logic` : Parses the input and executes the command.
+Logic updates the Model and Storage according to the commands given by the user.
- 3. `UI`: Controls the UI of the app
+ 3. `Model` : Holds the data during runtime.
+Works with UI to display the results of the commands to the user.
- 4. `Storage`: Reads and writes data to the hard disk
+ 4. `Storage`: Reads and writes data to the hard disk.
+Ensures that the data is stored properly even after Unburden has been closed.

 Each component has a interface which all its classes implements and is named after the component itself.